 Peer-to-peer lending enables savers to lend money and achieve higher returns than if they deposited their money with a bank or building society.
-The system benefits borrowers too, as they get access to lower cost loans than they would if they borrowed through a bank (you can read more about this at the end of this article).
+The system benefits borrowers too, as they usually get access to lower cost loans than they would if they borrowed through a bank (you can read more about this at the end of this article).

-Peer-to-peer schemes have soared in popularity in recent months, with consumer loans made via the websites having just hit the £500m mark.
 Here, we take a closer look at how peer-to-peer lending works, as well as the potential returns and risks involved….

 All peer-to-peer lenders are not the same

 If you choose to invest with a peer-to-peer lender in order to boost your savings returns, it pays to look carefully under the bonnet of the particular scheme you have chosen.